Nutrition Guidelines for People With Rheumatoid Arthritis

 Studies have shown that fish oil can relieve tender joints and ease morning stiffness.
 It has also allowed some people to reduce the amount of conventional medication they take for RA.
 Servings of fish provide about one gram of omega-3 fatty acids per 3½ ounces of fish.
 If you choose to try fish oil supplements, talk to your doctor about a dosage.
 People with RA can often take a higher level of fish oil than is recommended for the general public, but there can be side effects.
 Higher doses of fish oil may interact with certain drugs, including those for high blood pressure.

 Increasing your intake of fiber from fruits, vegetables and whole grains may also help reduce inflammation.
 Studies show that adding fiber to the diet results in lower levels of C-reactive protein (CRP) in the blood; CRP is an indicator of inflammation.
-Strawberries, either fresh or frozen, seem to have an especially beneficial effect on CRP levels.

 Extra-virgin olive oil may also help reduce inflammation, in the same way that a nonsteroidal anti-inflammatory drug (NSAID) such as ibuprofen or aspirin can – it contains a compound called oleocanthal that blocks the enzymes that cause inflammation.